open5e/open5e/source/monsters/tome-of-beasts/G/ghouls/bonepowder-ghoul.rst

 **Bite.** *Melee Weapon Attack:* +9 to hit, reach 5 ft., one target. *Hit:*
 18 (3d8 + 5) plus 1d4 Strength damage, and the target must
-succeed on a DC 17 Constitution saving throw or be paralyzed for 1d4 + 1 rounds.
+succeed on a DC 17 Constitution saving throw or be :ref:`srd:paralyzed` for 1d4 + 1 rounds.
 If the target creature is humanoid, it must succeed on a second DC 19 Constitution saving throw or contract darakhul fever.